sheilbronn/mqtt-grep-color/README.md

 4. Coloring is optional - use option -n to avoid it.
 5. Wellknown binary data (e.g. JPG, PNG) is replaced by a appropiate marker.
 6. If you prefer a time stamp instead of the wallclock time, use option -s
-7. The options -t , -T and -c are passed to mosquitto_sub.
+7. The options -t , -T and -c are passed on to mosquitto_sub.
+8. This script is less useful and would be more simply for newer versions of mosquitto_sub, since newer versions support the option "-F" for formatting the output, e.g. as JSON...

 ### Examples